A systematic characterisation of canopy density based on turbulent-structure penetration: Results and discussion

 \subsection{Influence of element pitch versus gap width}

 We have shown that as the canopy elements are spaced further apart in the spanwise direction, the canopy transitions to a sparser regime, whereas variations in the streamwise direction have little impact on the density regime.
-However, it remains to be determined whether this difference in turbulence penetration is due to the increase in gap or in pitch.
+However, it remains to be determined whether this difference in turbulence penetration is due to the increase in gap\rgm{, $g_z^+$,} or in pitch \rgm{i.e. spacing, $s_z^+$}.
 We address this question by examining canopies with either a fixed inter-element gap and varying element pitch or a fixed pitch and varying gap.

-Figure \ref{fig:den_eddy_zy_gs_all} depicts the total spanwise width of interfacial eddies, $z_{100}^+=z_{max}^+-z_{min}^+$, to illustrate how the pitch $s_z^+$ and gap $g_z^+$ influence the `accessible space' that penetrating eddies must fit within.
-As shown in panel $(a)$, within the canopies with a fixed gap $g_z^+\approx41$, the distribution of $z_{100}^+$ remains largely similar, regardless of the variations in $s_z^+$.
-In contrast, panel $(b)$ shows that increasing $g_z^+$ while keeping $s_z^+$ constant enables eddies with larger widths to penetrate more easily into the canopy, suggesting that gap width, rather than pitch, determines the `accessibility' of the canopy for turbulence penetration.
+\rgm{To illustrate how $s_z^+$ and $g_z^+$ influence the `accessible space' that penetrating eddies must fit within, figure \ref{fig:den_eddy_zy_gs_all} depicts the total spanwise width of interfacial eddies $z_{100}^+$ at each height; further, quadrant-wise results are presented and discussed in appendix \ref{app:quadrants}.} As shown in panel (\aaa), within the canopies with a fixed gap $g_z^+\approx41$, the distribution of $z_{100}^+$ remains largely similar, regardless of the variations in $s_z^+$.
+In contrast, panel (\bbb) shows that increasing $g_z^+$ while keeping $s_z^+$ constant enables eddies with larger widths to penetrate more easily into the canopy, suggesting that gap width, rather than pitch, determines the `accessibility' of the canopy for turbulence penetration.
 For all canopies considered in figure \ref{fig:den_eddy_zy_gs_all}, only eddies with widths smaller than the gap size, $z_{100}^+<g_z^+$, can penetrate all the way into the canopy.
-When this gap is very small ($g_z^+\lesssim15$), not even the smallest turbulent structures, of size $\lambda^+\sim\mathcal{O}(20)$ \citep{jimenez2012cascades, jimenez2013near}, can fit in between the elements, and thus turbulence penetration is essentially fully impeded, as evidenced by the results for canopy $\mathrm{S47_{G14\times14}}$ in figure \ref{fig:den_eddy_zy_gs_all}$(b)$.
+When this gap is very small ($g_z^+\lesssim15$), not even the smallest turbulent structures, of size $\lambda^+\sim\mathcal{O}(20)$ \citep{jimenez2012cascades, jimenez2013near}, can fit in between the elements, and thus turbulence penetration is essentially fully impeded, as evidenced by the results for canopy $\mathrm{S47_{G14\times14}}$ in figure \ref{fig:den_eddy_zy_gs_all}(\bbb). \rgm{We note that eddies with a span between $g_z$ and $s_z$, which would directly conflict with the canopy elements of width $w_z=s_z-g_z$, are particularly less likely to penetrate as deep as those slightly smaller and, to a lesser extent, those slight larger, which would still need to circumvent obstructing elements.
+This gives the \rtwo{contours of the probability density function} their characteristic serrated shape.}